Monster Love Character Analysis, Part 3- Everyone Else

-While she has yet to make any impact on the story in the present day, Eclipsa has a big impact on the story.
-Without spoiling too much, let’s just say that her monster love was a jerk.
+While she has yet to make any impact on the story in the present day, Eclipsa has a big impact on the story as a whole.
+Without spoiling too much, let’s just say that here, her monster love was a jerk.
 Like in the show, she’s trapped in crystal by Rhombulus, only this time its due to the manipulation of the Shadow Clause.
 Thankfully, the MHC doesn’t persecute her once she’s eventually freed, realizing they were all played by the Shadow Clause.
 Instead, they put her on probation.
 Other than that, Eclipsa’s perfect the way she is.

 Despite only making two appearances in the show, this girl keeps appearing in fan fiction for some reason.
 Thankfully, Hippie takes her obnoxious personality and gives it an upgrade.
-While she still doesn’t get along with Marco at first, in Monster Love she gradually warms up to him and even befriends Star.
+While she still doesn’t get along with Marco at first, in Monster Love she soon warms up to him and even befriends Star.
 I’d go so far to say that Higgs’ become a part of Star’s circle of friends and a valuable ally.
 Considering everything that Hippie has in the pipeline, this is probably a good thing, too.

 Still the bane of authority figures everywhere, Hippie only had to make some subtle changes to Janna’s character.
 Already an established friend of Marco, she doesn’t tease him nearly as much as she does in the show.
 Despite maintaining her love of causing trouble, Janna proves to be one of Star and Marco’s most loyal friends, and is quick to help either of them out.
 Considering how she’s learning how to use actual magic, something tells me that she’ll remain a powerful ally to Star as the story progresses.

-Also, for some reason she has the ability to break the fourth wall and talk to the author, to his annoyance.
+Also, she has the ability to break the fourth wall and talk to the author, to his annoyance.